Taymouth Castle: Taymouth Castle Golf Club

 Taymouth Castle has its own 18-hole golf course, which was operated by the Taymouth Castle Golf Club.
-The course was laid over the castle's former deer park and designed by the renowned golfer, James Braid in 1925.
+In 1925, the course was laid over the castle's former deer park and designed by the renowned golfer James Braid.
 As of April 2017, the course is closed whilst it is being extended and re-modelled.
-At 6,066 yards, it was regarded as too small for modern championship golf courses and so is being increased to 7,039 yards.
+At 6,066 yards, it was regarded as too short for modern championship golf courses and so is being increased to 7,039 yards.
 Also, much of Braid's original features disappeared over the last 90 years.
 These are being restored, with views of the River Tay also being introduced into the course.

 In 1839, the deer park was said to contain approximately 700 fallow deer, 100 red deer, some black deer and some moose deer.
 There were also some wild Indian buffaloes, taken from the 'rocky mountains of the New World'.